twardcox/java-fundamentals/inheritance/README.md

   ### Challenge Summary
 Create a class to represent a Restaurant.
 Each Restaurant should have a name, a number of stars betweeen 0 and 5, and a price category (i.e. number of dollar signs).
+Add two more classes and extend the review.